slyon/ubuntu-maintainers-handbook/PackageMerging.md

     Your merge proposal is now available at: https://code.launchpad.net/~kstenerud/ubuntu/+source/at/+git/at/+merge/358655 If it looks OK, please move it to the 'Needs Review' state.

+* Using a target branch of `debian/sid` may seem wrong, but is a workaround for LP: #1976112
 * If this fails, [do it manually](#submit-merge-proposal-manually)